lewagon/foot_traffic/README.md

 # Foot Traffic :dancers: :dancing_men:

-A natural companion to to an amazing [Ferrum](https://github.com/rubycdp/ferrum) gem that controls a fleet of Chrome windows and tabs and simulates real user interaction with your web applications from any Ruby scripts.
+A natural companion to an amazing [Ferrum](https://github.com/rubycdp/ferrum) gem that controls a fleet of Chrome windows and tabs and simulates real user interaction with your web applications from any Ruby scripts.
 Works naturally with your system Chrome or Chromium, no extra magic like Selenium or WebDrivers needed.

 ```rb
 require "foot_traffic"